epigen/enrichment_analysis/README.md

-    - GREAT group-level aggregated result tables do not contain `regions` or `annotated_genes`; configure annotation and inspect the individual query result table when those details are needed
             - additional results from the region-gene association provided by GREAT:
                 - `genes.txt`: list of genes associated with the query regions
                 - `region_gene_associations.csv`: region-to-gene assignment table